Cuda-Chen/cuda-chen.github.io/_drafts/valkey-crc16.md

 does not yield well on their testing environment, or, almost has the same performance compared to original one.

-For no any choices, I decided to end this optimization journey.
+For not coming up any ideas, I decided to end this optimization journey.

 ## What I Get When the Journey Ends